devkjoon/student-portfolio/README.md

 ## Features

+1. Welcome button changes colors and transforms upon hover.
+Once clicked, button links to portfolio.

-1. Navigation link is active.
+2. Navigation link is active.
 As of right now the page is not long enough to effectively show this feature.
 However if you zoom in the page so that you can scroll, if you click the navigation headers, the page will link to that section.

-2. Profile picture becomes bigger on hover.
+3. Profile picture becomes bigger on hover.

-3. The website previews become bigger on hover.
+4. The website previews become bigger on hover.
 Scaled 1.5x

 ## License